walidalayash/Login-app/README.md

 # Login-app
-Login with Facebook and Sign with Google
+Login with Facebook and Sign in with Google